Frederick Law Olmsted

 Shaper of the American Landscape

 Perhaps more than any other person, Frederick Law Olmsted (1822-1903) affected the way America looks.
 He is best known as the creator of major urban parks, but across the nation, from the green spaces that help define our towns and cities, to suburban life, to protected wilderness areas, he left the imprint of his fertile mind and boundless energy.
-Out of his deep love for the land and his social commitment he fathered the profession of landscape architecture in America
+Out of his deep love for the land and his social commitment, he fathered the profession of landscape architecture in America.

 Rygan was selected by the National Park Service and Department of Interior as the ground heat exchange system of choice for the Olmstead national historic site.
-The Park Service required a proven closed loop system that could deliver the required thermal performance but with minimal surface area disruption to the property.
+The Park Service required a proven closed loop system that could deliver the required thermal performance but with minimal surface area distruption to the property.

 We want to hear from you!